firesmoker/DiabloSouls/README.md

 Things that are very missing:
 	GAMEPLAY:	consuming mana the very moment you press to cast the spell feels weird. maybe because it takes a while to shoot.
-	BUG:		Slime enemy can't be hovered or targeted
 	BUG:		Weird parry/counter rings behaviour
 	GAMEPLAY:	Can't defend without parrying, wasting activation stamina.
 Also "cheeses" parry
 	GAMEPLAY:	Can parry whenever, even mid attack.
 Limit it in a good way somehow